 PC2 users who are familiar with the old EWTeam client will recognize that this is different: whereas the EWTeam required embedding PHP code into an existing webserver, the newer WTI client has its own self-contained webserver.

-As previously noted, the CLICS CCS specification defines two types of validators: input validators, which examine the judge’s input data to insure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team’s program for correctness.
-PC2 supports both types of validators.
+As previously noted, the CLICS CCS specification defines two types of validators: input validators, which examine the judge’s input data to ensure the data complies with the specifications given in the contest problem statement, and output validators, which examine the output of a team’s program for correctness.
+PC2 supports both types of validators; this appendix is about input validators.

+VIVA is “Vanb’s Input Verification Assistant”.
+Permission to embed VIVA within PC2 was kindly granted by David “vanb” Van Brackle, the author of VIVA.

+Refer to the VIVA User’s Guide, which can be found in the “doc” folder under the PC2 installation, for a complete description of VIVA patterns and how they work.

 Shadow mode support was actually introduced in PC2 Version 9.5, but that support was limited and relied on a deprecated interface; the current implementation is much more general and robust.

+The DOMjudge CCS, for example, uses monotonically increasing integer values for Event Ids, while the Kattis CCS uses strings which are UUIDs – for example, 3032d5da-04a4-4a84-9dc4-838627eb4677.

+Note that, as mentioned previously, only the FEEDER1 account will have the ability to resolve runs, since any other Feeder account will only support “read-only” shadow operations, and that the FEEDER1 account must have been given the “Edit_Run” permission in order to actually be able to “resolve” runs.